 This process will result in awards that accomplish the goals and priorities of the BDO and the BEAD Program; namely, universal coverage.
 The process will employ a fair, transparent and efficient process to evaluate and select subgrantees while safeguarding against collusion, bias, conflicts of interest and arbitrary decisions through a well-defined decision process with minimal room for discretion, as is outlined here and will be detailed rigorously in the Notice of Funding Availability (NOFA).
-The BDO will follow general state ethics rules and procedures governing conflicts of interest, as articulated in the CPA's grant management standards (https://comptroller.texas.gov/purchasing/grant-management/) and TEX.
-GOV'T CODE §572 (https://statutes.capitol.texas.gov/Docs/GV/htm/GV.572.htm).
-State ethics laws provide detailed restrictions on receipt of gifts, employment, etc. by state officers from entities that stand to benefit from their decisions.
 The evaluation rubric used to score subgrantee applications will aid in incentivizing proposals with priorities that align with BEAD and the BDO requirements throughout the subgrantee selection process while also ensuring a fair and equitable review of all applications.